schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 This means that a Perfetto trace is simply a sequence of the following for each `TracePacket`:

-- The byte `0x0A`, which is the varlen-encoded form of the key for a field at number 1 with the `LEN` encoding: `(1 << 3) | 2 = 0x0A`.
+- The byte `0x0A`, which is the varlen-encoded form of the key for a field tag number 1 encoded with the `LEN` scheme: `(1 << 3) | 2 = 0x0A`.
 - The length of the serialized `TracePacket` in bytes, in varlen-encoded form.
 - The serialized `TracePacket`.

 ### Progressive Serialisation/Appending

-This makes progressive serialisation of a `Trace` quite easy to do, because we can use the `protoc` generated encoding routing for an individual `TracePacket`, and attach them together into a correctly formatted trace by prepending each trace packet with a `0x0A` and the length of the `TracePacket` in bytes, as a varlen-encoded value.
+This makes progressive serialisation of a `Trace` quite easy to do, because we can use the `protoc` generated encoding routine for an individual `TracePacket`, and concatenate them together into a correctly formatted trace by prepending each trace packet with a `0x0A` and the length of the `TracePacket` in bytes, as a varlen-encoded value.

-For example, in rust using the [`prost`](https://github.com/tokio-rs/prost) protobuffer library, this would look roughly as follows:
+For example, in Rust using the [`prost`](https://github.com/tokio-rs/prost) protobuffer library, this would look roughly as follows:

 ```rust